ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: ICCheck in a Nutshell

 \subsection{Design}

 The key design choices in the development of ICCheck are outlined below.

 \Paragraph{(1) Integrating language-agnostic clone search technique} ICCheck detects source code changes made by developers, identifies code clones containing similar code snippets with the changed ones, and notifies the developer of their presence.
 For this purpose, clone search, where a set of modified code fragments serves as a query to find similar code fragments, is more suitable than full-scale clone detection, which identifies duplicated sections across an entire codebase.
 However, a language-agnostic clone search method is required to ensure adaptability to any programming language without additional effort.
 In particular, detecting \emph{micro-clones}, which are code clones shorter than five lines of code, is crucial~\cite{mondal-micro-clones}.
 To achieve this, ICCheck employs FLeCCS~\cite{mondal-fleccs}, a language-independent technique that identifies clones based on textual similarity with the given query code fragment.
 FLeCCS compares all files in a target project using a sliding window approach.
 It calculates bigram sets at the character level for each line in the query and the target code snippet, then it determines similarity using the weighted average of Dice coefficients with weighting based on line length.
-A pair of code fragments with a similarity score of 0.7 or higher is considered a code clone.
+By default, a pair of code fragments with a similarity score of 0.7 or higher is regarded as a code clone, following the default setting of FLeCCS; however, this threshold can be changed through a user-specified option.